Michael-A-Kuykendall/sorcery/examples/README.md

 2. A pattern for library variants
 3. Acknowledgment that spells assume language knowledge

+### New: Context Asymmetry (Casting vs Invocation)
+These experiments also showed that casting is the high-context task and invocation is the low-context task.
+See `LESSONS_CONTEXT_ASYMMETRY.md`.

 ## Adding Examples

 When adding a new example: